Enrollment checklist: It's easy to get started.

-Once your official transcripts have been received and your Readiness Assessment is complete, an admission decision will be made.
-If you have not already done so, it’s important that you interview with a WGU Enrollment Counselor whose role is to answer your questions, explain the requirements and expectations of a rigorous WGU degree program, discuss your prior academic background, and help you determine if WGU is a good “fit” for your academic goals and your level of determination and time available for study.
-This interview will likely take about 20-30 minutes.
+Once your official transcripts have been received, an admission decision will be made.
+If you have not already done so, it’s important that you speak with a WGU Enrollment Counselor whose role is to answer your questions, explain the requirements and expectations of a rigorous WGU degree program, discuss your prior academic background, and help you determine if WGU is a good “fit” for your academic goals and your level of determination and time available for study.
+This conversation will likely take 20-30 minutes.

 Your first tuition payment is due by the 22nd of the month prior to your intended start date.
 We strongly encourage you to make tuition arrangements or finish the financial aid process sooner.